Putnam US Value Equity

 Highlights

-① In a more challenging quarter for U.S. stocks, the portfolio generated a positive return and outperformed its benchmark.
+① Despite a volatile start to the period for U.S. stocks, the portfolio generated a positive return and outperformed its benchmark.

 Mandate overview

 In this environment, the portfolio outperformed its benchmark.
-Relative performance was driven by strong stock selection, with sector allocation decisions also having a positive impact.
+Relative performance was driven by strong stock selection, with sector allocation decisions detracting modestly.

 Performance contributors